 Mt.
 Gox - February 2014

 One of the most well-known and famous cryptocurrency exchanges to be hacked was Mt.
 Gox.
 The exchange was based in Japan and was the largest trading platform in 2014 that handling over 70% of all Bitcoin transactions worldwide.
 The exchange was the victim of multiple security breaches in its earlier years.
 However, in 2014 a devastating hack resulted in a loss of 740,000 Bitcoins belonging to its customers and 100,000 owned by the exchange.
 This was a significant hack considering the number of Bitcoins that had been mined at the time and in circulation.

-The estimate total theft amount was valued at $460 million and was the biggest hack in history at the time which ultimately crashed the Bitcoin price.
+The estimated total theft amount was valued at $460 million and was the biggest hack in history at the time which ultimately crashed the Bitcoin price.
 Immediately after the incident, the company suspended all deposits & withdrawals and filed for bankruptcy in Japan.
 The Mt.
 Gox caused significant damage to the reputation of the industry and took years to recover and restore confidence in using centralized exchanges.

 Bitcash - November 11, 2013

 Older exchange hack from 2013 that affected Czech Republic-based bitcoin exchange Bitcash.cz.
 Nearly 4,000 customer accounts were robbed for an estimated total value of 2 million Czech koruna, or the rough equivalent of $100,000 at the time.

 Bitfloor - September 12, 2012

-Bitfloor was a licenced cryptocurrency platform in the United States that was based in New York.
+Bitfloor was a licensed cryptocurrency platform in the United States that was based in New York.
 Bitfloor was the 4th largest exchange that accepted US Dollars at the time.
-On September 12, 2012, Bitfloor's servers that stored unencrypted backups of the wallet keys were compromised that led to hackers removing 24,000 Bitcoin that was valued at approximately $250,000.
+On September 12, 2012, Bitfloor's servers that stored unencrypted backups of the wallet keys were compromised which led to hackers removing 24,000 Bitcoin that was valued at approximately $250,000.

 Bitcoinica - March 1, 2012

-Bitcoinica was a cryptocurrency brokerage that specialised in leveraged CFD's with Bitcoin to USD pairs.
+Bitcoinica was a cryptocurrency brokerage that specialized in leveraged CFD's with Bitcoin to USD pairs.
 The platform suffered a major theft in 2011 that resulted in the loss of 18,547 Bitcoins worth $87,000 at the time.
 Today, the amount of lost Bitcoin would be the equivalent of 681 million at current market prices.